sbalbale/project-aletheia/documentation/srs.md

 **Project Aletheia** is a single-page, static web application designed as a rhetorical artifact.
 Its primary purpose is to advocate for **"Privacy-by-Design"** in Extended Reality (XR) technologies.

-[cite_start]Current XR systems rely on the continuous collection of intimate, passive user data[cite: 9]. [cite_start]This application serves as a "living manifesto," utilizing an interactive 3D visualization to demonstrate to users how easily their passive data (specifically head motion and gaze patterns) can be tracked and used for inference by browser-based systems[cite: 10, 13].
+Current XR systems rely on the continuous collection of intimate, passive user data.
+This application serves as a "living manifesto," utilizing an interactive 3D visualization to demonstrate to users how easily their passive data (specifically head motion and gaze patterns) can be tracked and used for inference by browser-based systems.

 ---

 ## 2. Technical Stack & Environment

-[cite_start]To strictly adhere to the ethical principle of **Data Minimization**[cite: 41], the project must operate entirely client-side with no external data extraction.
+To strictly adhere to the ethical principle of **Data Minimization**, the project must operate entirely client-side with no external data extraction.

 - **Framework:** Next.js 14+ (App Router)
   - _Configuration:_ Must use `output: 'export'` for Static Site Generation (SSG).